steffenwoell/steffenwoell.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: Current research projects
+subtitle: Overview of current research
 ---

-Coming soon!
+{: .box-note}
+**Info:** An update to the projects section is coming soon!